 EAT/SCENE: Lookout Tavern – Oak Bluffs

-This back-deck-like restaurant/bar looks out over the Oak Bluffs ferry landing and overflows with bar crawlers each warm evening.
+This back-deck-like restaurant/bar, the Lookout Tavern, “looks out” over the Oak Bluffs ferry landing and overflows with bar crawlers each warm evening.
 By day, you’ll be sober enough to appreciate the double-crisped Sweet Potato Fries and pretty decent sushi.

 DRINK: Offshore Ale – Oak Bluffs

-Grab a handful of peanuts in the shell, then sample a variety of house-brewed beer.
+Grab a handful of peanuts in the shell, then sample a variety of house-brewed beer at perennial Oak Bluffs favorite Offshore Ale.

 EAT: Atlantic Fish and Chop House – Edgartown